shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie tried to get the same effect, but no matter what she did, she couldn’t get it to work.

 Mudrich shrugged.
 “Maybe you’re just bad.
-I’ve got the beat.”
+I’ve got the beat, and you don’t.”

 “No, I’m good at getting the beat too.
 It must be something else.”